-owned and perc ntage of beneficial the offering (1)(2) Name of selling stockholder owned as of the date of this prospectus (1) Number of shares being offered Number of shares Percentage of class (3) L2 Capital, LLC (4) 3,850,597(5) 60,454,321(6) 0 0%
+Number of shares to be beneficially owned and percentage of beneficial Shares beneficially ownership after the offering $^{(1)(2)}$ Name of selling stockholder owned as of the date of this prospectus (1) Number of shares being offered Number of shares Percentage of class (3) Oasis Capital, LLC (4) 0 111,203,954(5) 0 0%

-- (1) Beneficial ownership is determined in accordance with SEC rules and generally includes voting or investment power with respect to shares of common stock.
-Shares of common stock subject to options and warrants currently exercisable, or exercisable within 60 days, are counted as outstanding for computing the percentage of the person holding such options or warrants but are not counted as outstanding for computing the percentage of any other person. - (2) The amount and percentage of shares of our common stock that will be beneficially owned by the selling stockholder after completion of the offering assume that they will sell all shares of our common stock being offered pursuant to this prospectus. - (3) Based on 181,648,680 shares of our common stock issued and outstanding as October 15, 2018.
-All shares of our common stock being offered pursuant to this prospectus by the selling stockholder are counted as outstanding for computing the percentage beneficial ownership of such selling stockholder. - (4) Adam Long and Edward Liceaga possess shared voting and investment control over shares owned by L2 Capital. - (5) Represents the 3,850,597 Commitment Shares issued by us to L2 Capital pursuant to the Equity Purchase Agreement as the commitment fee thereunder. - (6) Represents one-third of the shares of our common stock held by non-affiliates of our Company as October 15, 2018.
+(1) Beneficial ownership is determined in accordance with SEC rules and generally includes voting or investment power with respect to shares of common stock.
+Shares of common stock subject to options and warrants currently exercisable, or exercisable within 60 days, are counted as outstanding for computing the percentage of the person holding such options or warrants but are not counted as outstanding for computing the percentage of any other person.

+(2) The amount and percentage of shares of our common stock that will be beneficially owned by the selling stockholder after completion of the offering assume that they will sell all shares of our common stock being offered pursuant to this prospectus.

+- (3) Based on 333,896,577 shares of our common stock issued and outstanding as February 14, 2019.
+All shares of our common stock being offered pursuant to this prospectus by the selling stockholder are counted as outstanding for computing the percentage beneficial ownership of such selling stockholder. - (4) Adam Long has sole voting and investment control over shares owned by Oasis Capital. - (5) Represents one-third of the shares of our common stock held by non-affiliates of our Company as February 14, 2019.